-10.1.7.2A proof that the functionality and performance of the components being emulated in the Driver System are equivalent to that of the priced system.
+- 10.1.7.1If the driver is commercially available, then its inputs should be specified.
+Otherwise, a description of the driver should be supplied. - 10.1.7.2A complete functional diagram of the hardware and software of the benchmark configuration including the driver must be provided.
 The sponsor must list all hardware and software functionality of the driver and its interface to the SUT.